 "I enjoyed every bit of the day.
 The other volunteers and staff were really kind and everyone taking part in the walk was so friendly and motivated!
 It was great to talk to them and hear their stories too.
 Knowing we were all there helping to do something good for a cause that means so much to me was really special."

 This charity is close to my heart because I lost my mom to a brain tumour.
 My mom was only 62 and she was my best friend!
 18 months after this, her close friend who she used to work with phoned me to say that she now had a brain tumour and within two years – she passed away.

-Mom was taken into hospital on 10th April in 2000 and after three weeks of being treated for a stroke, a CT scan revealed that she had a brain tumour and that they believed it to be inoperable.
+Mom was taken into hospital on 10th April in 2000 and after three weeks of being treated for a stroke, a CT scan revealed that she had a brain tumour.
 A biopsy revealed that she had a grade 3 glioma.
 The hospital said that there was nothing they could do except to possibly offer radiotherapy to prolong long her life.
 Quality of life did not seem to be considered.

-What I enjoy most about working for the charity is that it provides you with a 'feel good feeling' and the variety of things I get to do.
-The charity is so appreciative of all that you do, no matter how great or how small, and as a volunteer there is no pressure.
+What I enjoy most about working for The Charity is that it provides you with a 'feel good feeling' and the variety of things I get to do.
+The Charity is so appreciative of all that you do, no matter how great or how small, and as a volunteer there is no pressure.